LowByteFox/jed/README.md

 > Subcommands cannot be chained!
 ## Buffer utils
-Buffer utils help you with editing the entire buffer Syntax example looks like `b [subcmds]` will run action on the entire buffer
+Buffer utils help you with editing the entire buffer<br>
+Syntax example looks like `b [subcmds]` will run action on the entire buffer

 Subcommands: